 - R3A – Low Density Multiple Unit Residential District.
 The purpose of this new district is to provide for multiple-unit residential development in a low density form, as well as related community uses.

-- C5- Neighbourhood Commercial District.
+- C5- Neighborhood Commercial District.
 The purpose of this district is to provide for commercial uses which serve the daily convenience needs of the residents of the area.

 - Revised building height requirement based on roof type; the new building height is measured from the grade level to the highest point of the roof surface, if a flat roof; to the deck line of mansard roof; and to the mean height level between eaves and ridge for a gable, hip, or gambrel roof.